hypermx/simulator-business-hub/README.md

 - Node.js
 - npm (Node Package Manager)
-- PostgreSQL or MongoDB (for database)
+- MongoDB or MySQL (To be decided)

 ### Installation